 College of Architecture and Design News

-The College of Architecture and Design will host an open house for prospective students on Friday, April 5.
-The event will give prospective undergraduate and graduate students the opportunity to learn about the college’s programs in interior design, landscape architecture, and architecture.
+The College of Architecture and Design will host an open house on Friday, October 11.
+The event, from 2:00 to 6:30 p.m., will give prospective undergraduate and graduate students the opportunity to learn about the college’s programs in interior design, landscape architecture, and architecture.
 Each program is accredited and is the highest ranked program of its kind in Tennessee.
-The event is open to potential students from high schools and universities.
-Current UT students from other disciplines are also invited to attend.

 Living Light, the solar house built for the 2011 US Department of Energy Solar Decathlon, will be the topic of the second Science Forum of the semester.
 Amy Howard, architect and director of development, and James Rose, adjunct assistant professor and interim director of the Institute for Smart Structures, will present “The UT Solar House—A Prototype for Zero-Energy Living,” on Friday, September 13.

 Jennifer Akerman, adjunct assistant professor in architecture, has the idea to develop an “urban food corridor” in Knoxville.
 Her students have been going to various places to learn a variety of urban farming techniques.
 Local food growing is more sustainable than industrial food systems and processing.

 In Clay County, Kentucky, flooding or ice frequently blocks access to emergency services.
 If a tornado hit the area, shelter would also be hard to find.
 A group of UT faculty members and students is trying to change this situation.
 Nursing professors in the Global Disaster Nursing program are working with architecture and environmental engineering professors, law enforcement professionals, graduate students, and Clay County community partners to improve the area’s community wellness and disaster preparedness.